mrmatho/7dt-slides/pages/microbit-cat.md

 # Your Task

 1. Identify the problem you want to solve.
-You can talk with one another to help brainstorm ideas, but you need to choose your own problem.
+2. Complete section 1: **You Do: Selecting a problem**
+    - Describe the problem you are solving
+    - List the inputs and outputs
+    - Identify whether your problem will include radio communication
+3. Create a flowchart for your program.
+    - Write a draft of your flowchart on paper or in your book first
+    - Put the final version into the space provided in section 2: **Designing the solution**

+---